isomerpages/edb-pix/_build-team/Relocate key employees/Prepare employees for their move to Singapore.md

 description: Prepare employees for their move to Singapore
 third_nav_title: Relocate key employees
 ---
-# Prepare Key Employees for their move to Singapore
+# Prepare employees for their move to Singapore

 Singapore has been consistently ranked best place for expats to live and work in Asia [\[1\]](#_ftn1) and the safest country with the highest quality of living in Asia. [\[2\]](#_ftn2)